Naereen/notebooks/README.md

 - Either directly in GitHub: [see the list of notebooks](https://github.com/Naereen/notebooks/search?l=jupyter-notebook);
 - Or on [nbviewer.jupiter.org](http://nbviewer.jupiter.org/): [list of notebooks](http://nbviewer.jupyter.org/github/Naereen/notebooks/).

 ### 1.b.
-Play with the notebooks dynamically :pencil:
+Play with the notebooks dynamically :boom:
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/Naereen/notebooks)

 Anyone can use the [mybinder.org](http://mybinder.org/) website (by [clicking](http://mybinder.org/repo/Naereen/notebooks) on the icon above) to run the notebook in her/his web-browser.